 The Discoverers of Lascaux...

-In 1940, four young men happened upon a prehistoric cave in Dordogne.
+In 1940, four young men stumble upon a prehistoric cave in Dordogne. .
 Seven decades later, one of these discoverers enters the life-size replica of what has become a heritage site.

 Looking back on these four boys who have left a lasting mark on the history of Lascaux…

 That summer Jacques Marsal, a Montignac boy, was almost fifteen.
-A high school student on holiday, he was with the others on the now famous day of 12 September 1940, and went to alert his former teacher Leon Laval a few days later.
+A high school student on holiday,he was with the others on the 12th of September 1940, and went to alert his former teacher Leon Laval a few days later.
 He did not return to school, but instead camped on the site with his friend Marcel in order to protect the cave until 1942.
 That year he was picked up on the Montignac bridge by the French gendarmerie and requisitioned for the Service du Travail Obligatoire (Mandatory Work Service) in Germany.
 At Marcel Ravidat’s suggestion, he became an official Lascaux guide when the cave opened to the public in 1948, and worked there for some fifteen years.

-Leon Laval was the first adult to enter the Lascaux cave.
-On 16 September 1940 Jacques Marsal knocked on his former teacher’s door to tell him about the discovery.
-On 18 September Laval descended into the cave to confirm the boy’s extraordinary find !
+Leon Laval was the first adult to enter the Lascaux cave. on the 16th of September Jacques Marsal knocked on his former teacher’s door to tell him about the discovery.
+On the 18th of September Laval descended into the cave to confirm the boy’s extraordinary find !
 A retired schoolteacher, son of two teachers, Leon was passionately interested in literature, theatre and music, but also archaeology.
 He became a correspondent of the CNRS (French national research centre) and a delegate of French Historical Monuments (Curator of the Cave) until 1948, when it opened to the public.
-Leon Laval entered into contact with Abbé Breuil in order to authenticate the cave and its paintings.
+Leon Laval entered into contact with Henri Breuil Abbé in order to authenticate the cave and its paintings.

-Simon Coencas, now 89, and his family were refugees in Montignac fleeing the persecution of Jewish people.
+Simon Coencas (1927-2020) and his family, were refugees in Montignac fleeing the persecution of Jewish people.
 When he participated in the fabulous find in 1940, he was 13 years old and the youngest of the group!
 He does not appear on the photos taken in the days following the discovery of the cave: he returned to Paris with his family a few days after the event.
 Life was not easy for Simon, who witnessed his parents’ arrest, and was later also arrested and deported to the Drancy detention camp.
 He was miraculously released one month after deportation and hid until the end of the war.
 As he likes to tell it, “he was a jack-of-all-trades” but has always been present for each anniversary of the discovery.
-Again this year, Simon did us the honour of his presence and visited the work in progress at the International Centre for Cave Art with the President of the Departmental Council of the Dordogne, Germinal Peiro.
+In 2016 Simon did us the honour of his presence and visited the work in progress at the International Centre for Cave Art with the President of the Departmental Council of the Dordogne, Germinal Peiro.
 Like his childhood friends, Simon was decorated with the Ordre national du Mérite in 1991, and named Officier des Arts et des Lettres in 2011.